 But what if someone doesn’t have a gravestone?
 Who will remember those buried in unmarked graves?
-With your help, they will be just as remembered as anyone else!
+Our system makes this very simple and easy.

 How can you help?

 Step #1 When you go to the cemetery, bring along writing tools: paper and markers, blackboard and chalk, OR a whiteboard and dry-erase markers.

 Step #2 Also bring your smartphone or tablet.
-It need to have GPS capabilities.
+It will need to have GPS capabilities.
 Before you leave home, download the free BillionGraves app to your device.
 Create an account.
 Click HERE to find out more about the recommended devices.

-Step #3 Contact the sexton (cemetery manager) to let them know that you would like to help create a GPS-linked record of those buried in unmarked graves.
+Step #3 If possible, contact the sexton (cemetery manager)** to let them know that you would like to help create a GPS-he linked record of those buried in unmarked graves.
 The sexton will be able to access the records on BillionGraves.com after you are done.